Did you think mutual fund costs don’t matter? Think again. Read below to uncover how a mutual fund’s total expense ratio can impact your returns.

 5. Watch out for TER hikes

-Bottom line: Understand costs that eat into returns
+Bottom line: Understand costs they eat into your returns

 Disclaimer: This article is for educational purposes only.